-

 Overview

-The transfers of the ownership of commercial real estate properties, the registration of securities and easements against them and their lettings are strictly regulated in France in order to ensure the security of the transactions and the protection of the business activities carried out within.
+The transfer of ownership of commercial real estate properties, the registration of securities and easements on these properties, and their leasing are all strictly regulated in France.
+These regulations ensure the security of transactions and protect the business activities conducted on the properties.

 -